DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </Settings>
 ```

-It is also recommended that you set the `ReadOnly` property to true:
+It is also recommended that you set the `ReadOnly` property to `true`:

 ```cs
 spreadsheet.ReadOnly="true"